 You can also download a .csv file of the rows that were imported.
 This can be useful if, in the future, you need to check what was imported.

-5. More details about available post-processing actions will be displayed under the "Post Processing" section.
+4. More details about available post-processing actions will be displayed under the "Post Processing" section.
 In the example above, a numeric value used in a date calculation needs to be set.
-This is considered "pending" under you click the Post Processing button under Import Actions.
+This is considered "pending" until you click the "Run Post Processing" button under Import Actions.

 If there are post-processing actions listed that you need for reports or record search, you must proceed with post-processing.
 If you skip post-processing, all of the actions listed will remain blank in the database.
 It is possible to update the records manually after the import.